Josh Jung Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings put together by the Royals pitching staff ranks 18th in MLB.

-- The Royals have a 4.36 team ERA that ranks 14th among all MLB pitching staffs.
+- The Royals have the 16th-ranked team ERA among all MLB pitching staffs (4.58).

-- Royals pitchers combine to rank 16th in baseball in home runs given up (12 total, 1.1 per game).
+- Royals pitchers combine to rank 15th in baseball in home runs surrendered (13 total, 1.1 per game).

-- Lyles (0-2) makes the start for the Royals, his third of the season.
+- The Royals will look to Keller (1-1) in his third start this season.

-- His last appearance came on Thursday against the Toronto Blue Jays, when the right-hander tossed 5 2/3 innings, surrendering five earned runs while giving up eight hits.
+- The right-hander last appeared on Friday against the San Francisco Giants, when he threw 5 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.